 Our mission is to build an army of volunteers with love in their hearts who are willing to be friend and guide to one youth who needs them.
-Age-Out Angels matches volunteer mentors with youth as they age-out of the foster care system to provide support, friendship, and guidance, thus enabling the youth to evolve into productive members of society.
-We train volunteers to guide youth toward a path where they can secure shelter, food, clothing, transportation, education, employment and more via programs that are already provided by the state.
-Unfortunately, many of these programs involves bureaucratic procedures and these youth need help to access these programs and maintain their benefits.
+We believe that education is the key to future success, therefore we have a two-step process.
+Volunteers enter our organization as tutors (usually virtual).
+Once trust is established and educational progress is being made, the tutor can evolve into a mentor.
+Mentors provide support, friendship, and guidance to help youth mature into productive members of society.
+We train volunteers to guide youth toward a path where they can secure shelter, food, clothing, transportation, education, employment and more via programs that already exist.
+Unfortunately, many of the bureaucratic procedures are beyond a youth's ability and they need an adult to access these programs and maintain their benefits.
 The role of the volunteer is simply to help and support.
 There is NO adoption component to Age-Out Angels.

 In 1992, Greg and Robin Rapport adopted their first of two wonderful children.
 During that process, the Rapports were introduced to the foster care systems.
 As their own children grew, Greg and Robin saw first-hand the difference that a stable, loving family makes in a child’s life.